 Drying, freezing, pasteurization and much more — there are many methods of food preservation around, and have been, for ages.
 But it wasn’t until we took a closer look at the atmosphere around products that we were really able to make a big difference.
-Altering this changed the game: turns out it’s not that CO2 was deadly to the bacteria, but lack of oxygen is.
+Altering this changed the game: it turns out it’s not that CO2 was deadly to the bacteria, but lack of oxygen is.

 With that knowledge, more products, and in more stages of the supply chain can be protected.
 From vacuum packaging to controlled and even modified atmosphere: in this blog, we look at three main types of packaging techniques that take advantage of low oxygen levels.